 Introduction to World of Warcraft

 If you haven’t heard of the World of Warcraft game, you or your children will.
-The popularity of this game is mind blowing–over 11 million people are playing worldwide, undertaking role playing adventures for a fee of about $15 a month.
+The popularity of this game is mind blowing–over 1oo million people are playing worldwide, (ONE HUNDRED MILLION!!) undertaking role playing adventures for a fee of about $15 a month.
 World of Warcraft is a MMORPG (massively multi-player online role-playing 3-D game).

-I evaluated this game and decided I don’t want my children (boys ages 9 and 11) playing it.
+I evaluated this game and decided I don’t want my children (boys under 14) playing it.
 Many may disagree.
 This is the decision I have made for my family for the reasons below:

 Evil Character and Quests